December 3rd, 1991

 Prior to tonight's show kicking off proper, we get a recap of the promo The Undertaker cut at the end of Survivor Series 1991 in which he claims that, having killed Hulkamania at Survivor Series, he will proceed to bury Hulkamania this Tuesday in Texas.

-With that out of the way, we were greeted by our favourite commentary team of Bobby 'The Brain' Heenan and Gorilla Monsoon before the action really got under way with an Intercontinental Championship match.
+With that out of the way, we were greeted by our favorite commentary team, Bobby 'The Brain' Heenan and Gorilla Monsoon before the action really got underway with an Intercontinental Championship match.

 Intercontinental Championship Match: